How to check your credit score

 - Get your free annual credit card report: Thanks to the Fair Credit Reporting Act, you get one free credit report every year from each of the major United States credit bureaus: TransUnion, Experian and Equifax.
 Your actual score isn’t on your free credit report, but you can estimate it based on the information your report provides, including your credit history and how you handle borrowed money.
 This information is put through a credit scoring model from FICO to determine your credit score.

 Why does credit score matter?

 Your credit score is a number between 300 and 850 that helps determine how much money your lender will loan you and what kind of interest rate you’ll get.
 It gives lenders an idea of how likely you are to make monthly payments on time before they approve a loan, refinance or line of credit.

 Lenders typically report your account information to credit bureaus every month.
 This means your credit score can change monthly depending on the information on your credit report.
 Things that will cause your credit score to drop include the number of late payments, the number of open installment loans and your average credit card limit.

-Here’s an example from Fair, Issac and Company (FICO) of how your credit score can impact the homebuying process: Two people are set to buy a house, one with a FICO score of 620 and one with a score of 760.
+Fair, Issac and Company (FICO) offers an example of how your credit score can impact the home buying process.
+Two people are set to buy a house, one with a FICO score of 620 and one with a score of 760.
 Each person is borrowing $280,000 for a 30-year, fixed-rate mortgage.
 The person with the 620 credit score would qualify for an interest rate of a little more than 5 percent.
 The person with the 760 score would get an interest rate of around 3.5 percent.
 Having a higher credit score will save the second person $261 per month, totaling over $93,000 over the life of the loan.